Quick Answer

 - The infection returns shortly after a treated episode

-Go to emergency if: You have difficulty breathing, you're drooling because you can't swallow, there's rapidly worsening neck swelling, or you have neck stiffness.
-These may indicate quinsy (peritonsillar abscess) or epiglottitis - both medical emergencies.
-Call 000 or go to your nearest ED immediately.
+Go to emergency if: There is difficulty breathing, drooling because swallowing isn't possible, rapidly worsening neck swelling, or neck stiffness.
+These may indicate quinsy6 (peritonsillar abscess) or epiglottitis.
+Both are medical emergencies.
+Call 000 or go to the nearest ED immediately.

 Getting a Medical Certificate for Tonsillitis

 Tonsillitis keeps people off work for days.
-Under Australian law, you're entitled to that time - and with telehealth, you don't have to drag yourself to a GP clinic (or spread your infection in a waiting room) to prove it.
+Under Australian law, paid personal leave applies, and telehealth means a clinic visit (and spreading infection in a waiting room) is not required to obtain evidence.

-Do you need a sick note for tonsillitis?
+Do patients need a sick note for tonsillitis?

 Under the Fair Work Act 2009, employers can request reasonable evidence for absences.
 Tonsillitis qualifies as a valid reason.
-Most workplaces require a medical certificate for absences longer than one day - though some accept a statutory declaration for very brief absences.
+Most workplaces require a medical certificate for absences longer than one day.
+Some accept a statutory declaration for very brief absences.

-Can I get a medical certificate for tonsillitis online?
+Can patients get a medical certificate for tonsillitis online?

 Yes.
-Doccy's AHPRA-registered doctors assess you via telehealth and issue a legally valid medical certificate - the same as you'd receive from any GP clinic, sent directly to your inbox.
-No waiting room.
-No travel while you're contagious.
+Doccy's AHPRA-registered doctors assess patients via telehealth and issue a legally valid medical certificate, the same as from any GP clinic, sent directly to the inbox.
+No waiting room and no travel while contagious.

 Yes.
-If a Doccy doctor determines you have bacterial tonsillitis requiring antibiotics, they issue an electronic prescription (eScript) sent to a pharmacy of your choice.
-You (or someone else) can collect the medication, and you stay home to recover.
+If a Doccy doctor determines bacterial tonsillitis requiring antibiotics, they issue an electronic prescription (eScript) sent to a pharmacy of the patient's choice.
+Someone else can collect the medication while the patient stays home to recover.

 Key Takeaways

-- Viral tonsillitis: contagious for 7-10 days; stay home until symptoms clear.
+- Viral tonsillitis stays contagious for 7–10 days.
+Stay home until symptoms clear.
 Antibiotics won't help.

-- Bacterial tonsillitis: non-contagious after 24-48 hours on antibiotics + fever resolved.
-Ten-day course, no stopping early.
+- Bacterial tonsillitis: non-contagious after 24–48 hours on antibiotics with fever resolved.
+Ten-day course; do not stop early.

-- Glandular fever: contagious for weeks to months in saliva; see a GP and don't underestimate the recovery time.
+- Glandular fever stays contagious for weeks to months in saliva.
+See a GP and allow adequate recovery time.

-- Medical certificate: required by most Australian employers for absences over one day.
-Get it from Doccy online without leaving home.
+- Most Australian employers require a medical certificate for absences over one day.
+Get a medical certificate from Doccy online without leaving home.

-Rest when you need to.
-Don't push through tonsillitis at work or school.
-The infection spreads before you even feel it - protecting others means taking the time your body actually needs.
+Rest when needed.
+Pushing through tonsillitis at work or school spreads infection before symptoms appear.
+Protecting others means taking the time the body needs.

 Medical disclaimer: This article is for general informational purposes and does not constitute medical advice.
 Always consult an AHPRA-registered healthcare professional for advice specific to your situation.
 In a medical emergency, call 000.
 Last reviewed: February 2026.